Research Areas

 Thirdhand Tobacco Smoke Exposure

 Tobacco smoke can be a major contributor to indoor air pollution.
 When dust and surfaces remain contaminated long after active smoking has ceased, it is referred to as "thirdhand" smoke.
 We investigate human exposure to thirdhand smoke under various indoor settings such as homes, cars, and commercial businesses, and compare thirdhand smoke profiles to smoking behavior.
+Drs.
+Hoh and Dodder are active members of the thirdhand smoke consortium.
+Our studies have contributed to understanding the health impacts of thirdhand smoke, leading to the California requirement that home sellers disclose the presence of known thirdhand smoke contamination to potential buyers (Assembly Bill 455).

 Example Projects